mikebranstein/nativescript-spacex-workshop-instructions/src/chapters/chapter6.md

 }
 ```

-You just added 3 things to the Details component:
+You just added 3 things to the Detail component:
 * Imported the `ActivatedRoute` class, which is an Angular class used to access route information (like the `id` variable you passed in).
 * Injected an instance of the `ActivatedRoute` class via the constructor (you'll recall you did that previously in the workshop).
 * Retrieved the value of the `id` variable and stored it in the `flightNumber` variable.